How to use Custom Compliance Script + Example script

 Read More »

 How do you distribute configuration profile, apps or other configurations in Intune today?
 In this blog I want to explain and provide a script how you can easily roll out objects in Intune using waves.
 Here I will help you to create groups defined by you that will pack a specified percentage of your devices into the groups so that you can perform a slow rollout and thus guarantee the quality.
 The current script describes how you can create device groups.
-If you are also interested in how to apply this to user groups or how to create a automation for the assignment then let me know.
+When you validate these rollout waves, it can also be helpful to get assignments of a device via PowerShell.
+If you are also interested in how to apply this to user groups or how to create a automation for the assignment, check out my new version of the Intune group assignment script.

 Read More »

 Welcome to my first blog as a Microsoft MVP!
 This blog will focus on a script I created in response to a request from a member of the community who asked how to efficiently export all errors in Intune.
-Instead of manually sifting through numerous reports to find errors, my script automates the process with just one click.
-Not only does this make the task much more convenient, but it also allows you to run the script regularly to create a historical record or receive weekly error reports automatically.
-Since this request can be helpful for several people within the community I decided to create the script and blog about it.
+Instead of manually sifting through numerous reports to find errors, my script automates the process with just one click, similar to how I used the Graph Report API for Intune mass exports in a previous post.
+Not only does this make the task much more convenient, but it also allows you to run the script regularly to create a historical record or receive weekly error reports automatically, or use a similar approach like my Teams notification for the Top 5 apps with installation errors.
+Since this request can be helpful for several people within the community, I decided to create the script and blog about it.

 Read More »